natchayal/Drinking-Water-Database/README.md

 - **WS**: Water System Facility point. <br />

 - Source: https://dec.alaska.gov/dww/Help/html_Type_of_Sampling_Point.htm

+### Classifications
+EPA has defined three types of [public water systems](https://www.epa.gov/dwreginfo/information-about-public-water-systems):
+* **<u>Community Water System (CWS)</u>**: A public water system that supplies water to the same population year-round.
+* **<u>Non-Transient Non-Community Water System (NTNCWS)</u>**: A public water system that regularly supplies water to at least 25 of the same people at least six months per year.
+Some examples are schools, factories, office buildings, and hospitals which have their own water systems.
+* **<u>Transient Non-Community Water System (TNCWS)</u>**: A public water system that provides water in a place such as a gas station or campground where people do not remain for long periods of time.

 ### Size category (based on people served by the system)
 **<u>Size category</u>** (based on people served by the system)